 Description of Program

-The Office of Manufactured Housing Programs regulates the construction of all manufactured (mobile) homes built in the United States.
+The Office of Manufactured Housing Programs regulates the construction of all manufactured (formerly known as mobile) homes built in the United States.
 The HUD program also oversees the enforcement of the construction standards through third party inspection agencies and State governments.

 HUD Manufacted Home Construction and Safety Standards